ctx400/sscan/README.md

 this file as a rendered webpage [here](https://htmlpreview.github.io/?https://github.com/ctx400/sscan/blob/main/OPEN_SOURCE_LICENSES.html).

-Finally, sscan uses an embedded Lua virtual machine through the crate `mlua` This ultimately uses the [Lua](https://www.lua.org/) software.
-The license for Lua can be found in [LUA_LICENSE.md](LUA_LICENSE.md).

 A good-faith effort is made to ensure all dependences are properly attributed.
 I use both the tools `cargo-deny` and `cargo-about` to scan for open-source license requirements.
 However, if you are a crate author